 After moving to Seattle via New York in 1967, she earned her BA degree in business from the University of Washington.

-Ola enjoyed many years employed in the science and research development field beginning with the small startup company Mathematical Sciences in Bellevue, WA.
+Ola enjoyed many years employed in the science and research development field, beginning with the small startup company Mathematical Sciences in Bellevue.
 She moved to the University of Washington's Electrical Engineering Department and worked many years with the Chairman of the Board.
 In addition to working, Ola volunteered at the Snohomish County Battered Women's Shelter.

-Ola is survived by her daughters and their husbands, Jennifer (Jeff) Gietzen and Katheryn (Jeff) Morton; grandchildren, Alex (Patricia) Bayley, Kyle Bayley and Claudia Gietzen; her sister, Bettie Bethke; and five nieces and nephews.
-She is also survived by her "sweetheart," Francis Mithoug and many great friends.
+Ola is survived by her daughters and their husbands Jennifer (Jeff) Gietzen and Katheryn (Jeff) Morton; and grandchildren Alex (Patricia) Bayley, Kyle Bayley and Claudia Gietzen; her sister Bettie Bethke and five nieces and nephews.
+She is also survived by her "sweetheart" Francis Mithoug and many great friends.

 A Memorial Service will be at 2:00 p.m.
 Saturday, November 3rd at Pt.
 Lavaca Cemetery, Pt.
 Lavaca Texas.